 2.1 Unpacking and Handling

-When unpacking and handling the product, always lift it by its base.
-Do not use the door or any other projecting cover or component to support the equipment when moving it.
-Use two or more people to carry the product where possible.
+When unpacking or moving the product always lift it by its base.
+Do not use the door or any other protruding parts.
+The product contains a transformer and is heavy: use two or more people to carry the product.